Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Now that we’ve covered my pros, let’s flip sides and talk about the things I wasn’t crazy about with Prep 101.

-While I like the thoroughness of this course (as discussed above), it is very intense.
+While I like the thoroughness of this course (as discussed above), it can be a bit intense.
 You have three class sessions per week on average, and if you follow their recommendation of spreading out pre-class work, actual class, and post-class homework across three separate days, the middle of the week can become kind of crazy.

-Though, one sort of mitigating factor here is that Prep101 utilizes a flexible live class format.
-Meaning they offer 4 versions of the same class each day – one in each of the morning, afternoon, evening, and night.
+That said, one sort of mitigating factor here is that Prep101 utilizes a flexible live class format.
+Meaning they offer several versions of the same class each day (morning, afternoon, and evening).
 Thus, you can attend whichever class makes the most sense for your daily schedule.

 Verdict: Prep101 MCAT Course Review